martavp/website-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I work as an Assistant Professor at [Aarhus University](https://international.au.dk/).
+I am Assistant Professor at de Department of Mechanical and Production Engineering at [Aarhus University](https://international.au.dk/).
 My research focuses on the modelling of large scale energy systems with high renewable penetration paying special attention to the role of solar photovoltaics.

 I obtained my BSc and MSc in Aerospace Engineering at the [Technical University of Madrid](https://www.upm.es/internacional) where I also got my PhD on high-efficiency photovoltaic modules at the [Solar Energy Insitute](https://www.ies.upm.es/).